ProEnergyVIP/Cortex/COORDINATOR_CONTEXT_MANAGEMENT.md

 **Effect**:
 - Updates `context.progress`
-- Logs progress update to shared context
+- Logs progress update to the Whiteboard
 - Workers see current progress in their context view

 ### 3. `manage_blocker_func`